 Prey

 Winner of the Gaudeamus Prize in Music Composition, Rohan Chander a.k.a.
-BAKUDI SCREAM presents Prey, a 40-minute operatic performance piece composed for himself and chamber music ensemble Alarm Will Sound.
+BAKUDI SCREAM presents Prey, a 40-minute cyberpunk-hardcore meets vaudevillian variety show composed for himself and chamber music ensemble Alarm Will Sound.

 Since his first release (Final Skin), BAKUDI SCREAM has built a cyborg performance practice, donning a full-body suit and mask– metallic and electronically wired– creating live music from within this heavy shroud as he moves erratically through the crowd.
 In Prey, this sense of danger is preserved and heightened.
-As the cyborg is placed amongst the audience, armed with a microphone and pair of wirelessly amplified manjira, he enacts a series of uncanny rituals.
-"How much do you want? he asks.
-Built off of club and hardcore music traditions, the audience transforms from witnesses to participants, all while an unfettered bionic moves and collapses among them.
+Armed with a nine-yard length of fabric reminiscent of a sari, a pair of manjira, a microphone, and a light mounted inside a backpack he wears, BAKUDI SCREAM performs a 10 part variety show that adapts the vaudevillian tropes of pantomime, magic trick, shadow puppetry, dance, and musical performance into a critique of modern, pseudo-spiritualism.

-A theatrical production in collaboration with Chana Porter, is currently in development.
-A solo show with video is available for booking.
+A theatrical production directed by Chana Porter is currently in development.

 -